Bob Donovan: Mayoral races

 Donovan launched his first bid for mayor of Milwaukee in 2015, challenging three-term incumbent mayor Tom Barrett in the 2016 election.
 Wisconsin's mayoral races are nonpartisan, but Milwaukee Democrats sought to clearly tie Donovan to the Republican establishment.
 They described Donovan as having "Scott Walker's ideas and Donald Trump's erratic behavior," and pointed out Donovan's frequent collaboration with Republican state legislators.
 Donovan's past run-ins with the law were again brought up in the 2016 campaign.
 Donovan ran on an anti-crime platform with the endorsement of Milwaukee's police and firefighters' unions.
 Donovan was also a long-time opponent of the planned Milwaukee Streetcar.
 Barrett easily prevailed with 70% of the vote in the Spring general election, in line with his previous two mayoral campaigns.

 Five years later, in 2021, Barrett resigned to accept an appointment as U.S. Ambassador to Luxembourg.
 A special mayoral election was set to be held concurrent with the 2022 Spring election.
 Donovan again chose to enter the race, despite Milwaukee no longer being his primary residence.
 He stood out in a crowded primary field as the only conservative candidate, and again ran on an anti-crime platform, calling for more police and tougher penalties for criminals.
 The final vote was also nearly identical to his previous run, and interim mayor Cavalier Johnson became Milwaukee's first black mayor, receiving 71% of the vote.

 Wisconsin Legislature

 Around the time of the Spring 2022 election, the Wisconsin Supreme Court issued its decision in the case of Billie Johnson v.
 Wisconsin Elections Commission, setting new district maps for the Wisconsin Legislature.
 Six-term incumbent state representative Mike Kuglitsch was drawn out of the 84th Assembly district, creating an open seat.
 Within two weeks, Donovan declared his candidacy in the new 84th Assembly district.
 He faced two opponents in the Republican primary, but easily won with 72% of the vote.
 He faced Democrat Lu Ann Bird in the general election, a former Whitnall School District board member from Hales Corners, Wisconsin.
 The 84th district race was one of the closest elections in the state in 2022, and Donovan ultimately prevailed by a margin of 526 votes.

-He will take office in January 2023.
+Following the 2024 redistricting, Donovan was drawn out of the 84th Assembly district and into the new 7th Assembly district.
+Donovan subsequently announced he would relocate to run instead in the redrawn 61st Assembly district.
+The 61st district, comprising the villages of Greendale and Hales Corners, most of the city of Greenfield, and a small part of southwest Milwaukee, was projected to be one of the most competitive Assembly districts under the new maps.